And Jesus increased in wisdom and in stature and in favor with God and man. Luke 2:52

 If He knew, as a man, as much as God knew, then when did He know it all?
 Was He born with the knowledge?
 As a baby, his limitations were similar to ours.
 He babbled and cried as an infant.
 He had to learn to speak as a toddler.
 He couldn’t have known all things in His infancy since He was unable to articulate them.
 Right?
 So did knowledge of the universe just come upon Him gradually as He matured?
 Did the Father tutor Him and reveal the full knowledge of God in its entirety?
 And if so, at what age was it complete?

 God is omniscient and since Jesus was God, some argue that He had to know all things even though He was also a man.
 I don’t know the answers to these questions.
-I’m writing after a conversation I had with my husband, Ron, last night.
-We agreed that these are the mysteries of the kingdom that captivate believers.
+Tthese are the mysteries of the kingdom that captivate believers.
 We are meant to ponder, and wonder, and explore.
 Amazement should never leave our faces.
 The wide-eyed curiosity of child-likeness lives with us in this life, and most certainly, in the next.

 I love asking questions, Jesus.
 Amen